AlexandreDecan/sismic/docs/execution.rst

 One can send events to the statechart using its :py:meth:`sismic.interpreter.Interpreter.queue` method.
-This method accepts either an :py:class:`~sismic.model.Event` instance, or the name of an event.
+This method accepts either an :py:class:`~sismic.interpreter.Event` instance, or the name of an event.
 Multiple events (or names) can be provided at once.

 .. testcode:: interpreter

-    from sismic.model import Event
+    from sismic.interpreter import Event

     interpreter.queue(Event('click'))
     interpreter.execute_once()  # Process the "click" event